Peashooter8890/theographic-contribution/docs/documentation/json-fields-documentation.md

 # Theographic Bible Metadata - JSON Fields Documentation
-This documentation provides a detailed reference for the structure and fields of each JSON file  within the Theographic Bible Metadata dataset.
+This documentation provides a comprehensive reference for the structure and fields of JSON files within the Theographic Bible Metadata dataset.

+### Dataset Overview
-The JSON files are located in the json/ directory of the root repository.
-Each section below corresponds to a specific JSON file, detailing its fields, data types, and relationships with other JSON files.

-The JSON data was generated via a python ETL script from airtable where all the original data was inputted and is being updated.
-If there are peculiarities in how the data is structured (along with field name inconsistencies), this is a big reason why.
-Therefore, JSON files will often be referred to as "tables" since it quite literally represents tabular data from airtable.
+The JSON files are located in the `json/` directory of the root repository.
+These files were generated through a Python ETL script from Airtable, where the original data was inputted and continues to be updated.
+Because of this Airtable origin, you may encounter peculiarities in data structure and field name inconsistencies.
+Throughout this documentation, JSON files are referred to as "tables" since they directly represent tabular data exported from Airtable.

+### Standard JSON Entity Structure
+All Theographic JSON entities have three root fields:
+- `id` - A 14-character alphanumeric case-sensitive unique record identifier (e.g., `recRAcqtgn28zXm1a`)
+- `createdTime` - An ISO 8601/RFC 3339 formatted timestamp (e.g., `2018-06-01T13:12:45.000Z`)
+- `fields` - A nested object containing entity-specific data

+This documentation focuses exclusively on the fields contained within the `fields` object.
+Each section below corresponds to a specific JSON file, detailing its field names, data types, and relationships with other JSON files.

 ## Books
 This table contains high-level metadata for each of the 66 books in the Protestant Bible canon.
 It includes various naming conventions (e.g. `osisName`, `bookName`, `shortName`), canonical divisions (`testament`, `bookDiv`), and structural information like chapter and verse counts.
 It also serves as a sort of central hub, linking to the chapters, verses, writers, people, and places associated with each book.

-### Field Reference (16 Fields)
+### Fields Reference (16 Fields)

 | Field | Type | Status | Description |
 |-------|------|--------|-------------|